lavabit/magma/README.md

 chkconfig mysqld on

-mysql -u root < echo "CREATE USER 'magma'@'localhost' IDENTIFIED BY 'volcano';" mysql -u root < echo "GRANT ALL PRIVILEGES ON *.* TO 'magma'@'localhost' WITH GRANT;"
+mysql -u root < echo "CREATE USER 'magma'@'localhost' IDENTIFIED BY 'volcano';" mysql -u root < echo "GRANT ALL PRIVILEGES ON *.* TO 'magma'@'localhost' WITH GRANT OPTION;"
 ```

 **Memcached**